The National Assembly’s Remuneration Board have taken action to address Wales’ crippling shortage of wankers.

 “Ah.
 Didn’t think of that.
 Still, we listened to the people.”

-“We got at least one e-mail saying it was a good idea and there’s all stuff we were told off the record – we listened to them, didn’t we?”
+“We got at least one e-mail saying it was a good idea,” they said.
+“And there’s all stuff we were told off the record – we listened to them, didn’t we?”

 For AMs, a pious fervour overcame them, as they heed lessons from the Ancient Order of Dai the Ingratiator and his medieval pamphlet Damned If Thou Doest; Damned If Thou Doeth Not.